krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 calculus.

 With this caveat in place, once we've represented a problem domain as a
-*system of presences*, much of the machinery of the presence calculus (which
-we'll introduce next) can be applied uniformly.
+*system of presences*, much of the machinery of the presence calculus (which we'll introduce next) can be applied uniformly.

-In the next sections, where we introduce this machinery, we will operate under the assumption that there exists an observable _signal_, and that what is observed reflects what an observer knows about the domain.
-We don't presume anything about the "truth" of the observations, we treat them uniformly as signals.

-One thing we will see is that from the perspective of this machinery, there are no fundamental differences in behavior between binary signals and arbitrary signals once they've been reduced to a canonical, presence-mass oriented representation[^F5].

-This greatly increases the scope of the problem domains where the presence calculus can be applied, and our examples in the previous section only begin to hint at the possibilities.

-This, in the end, is the source of the generality and power of the presence calculus.

 [^F5]: There are several technical conditions that must be satisfied when
 mapping signals to a canonical system of presences in order for this claim to